Agile Delivery

 Is the Scrum Master role extinct?

 With the recent news about Scrum Masters and Agile Coaches being laid off in organizations, the question that comes to mind is whether we are at the end of the road with regard to these roles that have in the past focused on building agile capabilities in organizations on a full time basis.
-My opinion is that organizations will continue to have a need for people who are focused on helping teams to continuously improve their ways of working, improving team and organizational effectiveness.
+My opinion is that organizations will continue to have a need for people focused on helping teams to continuously improve their ways of working, improving team and organizational effectiveness.

 Developers Really Hate Scrum?
 No!